barbarer/py4e-int/_sources/functions/se-presurvey.rst

     I have a lot of self-confidence when it comes to programming.

+For the next questions please select the answer that best matches your familiarity and confidence about the specified concept(s).

+.. poll:: 206-se-loop-7
+    :option_1: I am unfamiliar with this concept
+    :option_2: I know what it means, but have not used it in a program
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
+    :option_4: I am confident in my ability to use this concept in simple programs
+    :option_5: I am confident in my ability to use this concept in complex programs
+    :results: instructor

+    Loops/Iteration like <code>for n in nums:</code> and <code>for i in range(4):</code>

+.. poll:: 206-se-cond-8
+    :option_1: I am unfamiliar with this concept
+    :option_2: I know what it means, but have not used it in a program
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
+    :option_4: I am confident in my ability to use this concept in simple programs
+    :option_5: I am confident in my ability to use this concept in complex programs
+    :results: instructor

+    Conditionals/Selection Statements like <code>if x < 3:</code>

+.. poll:: 206-se-func-9
+    :option_1: I am unfamiliar with this concept
+    :option_2: I know what it means, but have not used it in a program
+    :option_3: I have used this concept in a program, but am not confident about my ability to use it
+    :option_4: I am confident in my ability to use this concept in simple programs
+    :option_5: I am confident in my ability to use this concept in complex programs
+    :results: instructor

+    Functions like <code>def get_odd(nums):</code>

+.. poll:: 206-se-list-dic-10
+    :option_1: I am unfamiliar with these concepts
+    :option_2: I know what they mean, but have not used them in a program
+    :option_3: I have used these concepts in a program, but am not confident about my ability to use them
+    :option_4: I am confident in my ability to use these concepts in simple programs
+    :option_5: I am confident in my ability to use these concepts in complex programs
+    :results: instructor

+    Lists like <code>a = ["red", "green"]</code> and dictionaries like <code>d = {"red": 2, "green": 3}</code>

 Thanks for filling this survey and let us know you better!

 What to do next